ABOG Maintenance of Certification (MOC) Candidates

 The requirement for OCC Component 4 - Practice Performance Assessment and Improvement (PPA) is now decreased to a total of 2 PPA modules (instead of the previous 5 PPA modules).
 The due date to complete your PPA modules remains September 15th of the year your certificate expires.
 Fortunately, you do not have to have your PPA modules completed before you can sit for the OCC Exam.
 You can do it, we can help.

 Also, you should have your result back from Canadian Obstetrics and Gynecology Review Program.
-Canadian Obstetrics and Gynecology Review Program and at this point, following practice oral and MCQ, you must have a good idea of your area of weakness.
+At this point, following practice oral and MCQ, you must have a good idea of your area of weakness.
 I would focus on increasing your strength around those areas, you still have time.
 Furthermore, it would be a good idea to start practice oral examinations.
 Don’t wait until after the written, the lapse of time is too short.
 Both exams are complimentary and learning the SOGC guidelines will help you with those two parts.

 Finally, at this point, you should have your flight and hotel book for the Ottawa examination.
 Give yourself enough time for unanticipated delays and make sure to get to Ottawa a day or two before the examinations.